[This post has already been read 1232 times!]

 Who Takes Care of the Family?

 The pandemic and the lockdown have made economic hardship for this community people especially for the women who are to bear the brunt of the occupational crisis of the male members of their families.
 Jahanara (45) is one of those who become helpless when her husband and son go to the sea.
 She cannot manage the family with the money she gets from her son and husband.
 And how does she manage those days?
-Jahanara replied, “Sometimes I sell my labour in plucking chilli from the chilli field.
-Sometimes I manage loan from others.
-But getting a loan from NGOs and other sources has become difficult due to pandemic because we cannot pay instalment timely.”
+Jahanara replied, “Sometimes I sell my labor in plucking chili from the chili field.
+Sometimes I manage loans from others.
+But getting a loan from NGOs and other sources has become difficult due to pandemic because we cannot pay installment timely.”
 Anarkoli (40), another woman of this community, informed that she goes through mental ordeals when the male members of her family go fishing.
-When she falls into a financial crisis, her neighbours come to her rescue.
+When she falls into a financial crisis, her neighbors come to her rescue.
 Meher Jannat (22) and Minunnahar (24) reflected on their children’s horrible condition of education.
 According to them, the children of their community cannot attend online classes due to poverty.
 Moreover, there is no such educated person in their community who can teach their children.